tsowell/linux-samus/README.md

 patches are available in linux-samus for use with other distributions, but these patches are experimental.
 Use them at your own risk.

+#### Installation

+The kernel package, linux-samus, is also available in the AUR.

 #### Touchpad and touchscreen

 Touchpad and touchscreen support is provided by